- Due Diligence

 - Calculate everything before you commit

 The path from maxed-out Canadian investor to successful cross-border real estate investor exists.
-But it requires knowledge, proper structure, and guidance from people who’ve actually done it.
+For a complete roadmap, see our guide on building a US real estate empire from Canada.
+And if you want to explore beyond North America, our guide on Mexico real estate investing for Canadians covers another popular cross-border destination.
+It requires knowledge, proper structure, and guidance from people whoβve actually done it.

 Frequently Asked Questions